Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 You can also control the "display mode", which controls how the note editor and preview are displayed.
 There are three possible display modes:

-1. View Mode: only display the HTML/preview version of the note without the editor
+1. View Mode: only display the HTML/preview version of the note without the editor (use `Ctrl+R`)
-2. Edit Mode: only display the note editor without the preview (useful for distraction free editing)
+2. Edit Mode: only display the note editor without the preview (use `Ctrl+E`)
-3. View & Edit Mode: display both the note editor and preview side-by-side
+3. View & Edit Mode: display both the note editor and preview side-by-side (use `Ctrl+Shift+E`)

 You can use the `View > View Editor/Preview Vertically` option to control the layout of the note editor and preview.
-If this option is not checked, then the note preview will be displayed *to the right* of the editor.
-If this option is checked, then the note preview will be displayed *below* the the editor.
+If this option is not checked, the note preview will be displayed **to the right** of the editor.
+If this option is checked, then the note preview will be displayed **below** the the editor.
 Note that this option has no effect on the notes manager.

 Using the `File` menu you can do things such as saving, opening, renaming, and creating new notes as well as notebooks.

-You can export your Markdown note to an HTML file by using `File->Export to HTML`.
-When you click on this option, Quark will prompt you for the name and location of the file to which you want to export your note.
+You can export your Markdown note to an HTML file by using `File > Export to HTML`.
+When you click on this option, Quark will prompt you for the name and location of the file in which you want to export your note.
 The exported HTML will be the same as the HTML used to display the note preview.